JamesKindon/jkindon.github.io/blog/_posts/2023-09-21-hydejack-github-pages-docker-containers.md

 Once happy, I merged to main, and changed my publishing again.
 I then opened a ticket with Github to remove the fork status from my original site.

 There were some challenges with initial builds in github, this was likely due to the amount of hacking and cracking that had been done locally.
 The easiest way to fix, was using the `github-pages-starter-kit` that was provided with Hydejack.
-Starting from scratch, and then simple porting over images, pages, authors, _config.yml settings and cleaning up the appropriate default stuff was the easiest path to a win.
+Starting from scratch, and then simply porting over images, pages, authors, _config.yml settings and cleaning up the appropriate default stuff was the easiest path to a win.

 ## Reference sites